-At Synergy, we use only FDA-approved fillers, meaning they’ve been carefully vetted for safety and efficacy.
+At Synergy, we use FDA-approved fillers, including JUVEDERM® and Restylane®, that have been carefully vetted for safety and efficacy.
 Individual filler products can be used on their own or in conjunction with one another to create a thorough, full-face improvement.
 Popular treatment areas include:

 - Nasolabial folds